-For the purpose of AIPP permitting, Right of Way (ROW) is defined as the area controlled by the City, usually this is the roadway plus 10 feet behind the curb.
-This definition of the City Right of Way may vary depending on the physical conditions at any given location - check where the ROW is for your location!
+For the purpose of AIPP permitting, Right-of-Way (ROW) is defined as the area controlled by the City, usually this is the roadway plus 10 feet behind the curb.
+This definition of the City Right-of-Way may vary depending on the physical conditions at any given location.

-Types of ROW Permits
+OVERVIEW: Types of ROW Permits